-Adjusting the Resource Pool Allocation
+Adjust the Resource Pool Allocation for CIM Providers

 When you install several CIM provider VIBs on an ESXi system, you might find that the providers as a whole exceed the default capacity of the memory resource pool allocated for plug-ins.
 Therefore, if you experience memory contention after adding more than one CIM plug-in, you may need to adjust the memory pool on your ESXi server.